Game guide

 Groups have four difficulty levels (easiest to hardest).
 Always start with the group you're most certain about, even if it's not the most obvious.
 An early correct guess eliminates 4 words and enormously simplifies the rest of the puzzle.

-Designers always include at least one word that could belong to two different groups.
+Puzzles often include a word that could belong to two different groups.
 That word is the key.
 Identify which one it is (the one giving you the most doubt) and resolve it by elimination when the other groups are confirmed.

 If you have 3 certain words for a group but doubt the fourth, mentally place the 3 certain ones and observe which remaining word "completes" that semantic pattern.
 Sometimes the connection is a meta-category: "verbs meaning to run," "European capitals," "words with double meaning."